1928 Facts, Fun Trivia and History

 Mickey and Minnie debuted in the Silent cartoon short Plane Crazy, first released on May 15, 1928.

-Reese’s Peanut Butter Cups were also originally called “penny cups” since they cost just one cent each when Harry Burnett Reese first started selling them in 1928.
+Reese’s Peanut Butter Cups were also called initially “penny cups” since they cost just one cent each when Harry Burnett Reese started selling them in 1928.

 Speedos were invented in 1928 by Alexander MacRae, a Scottish underwear maker in Australia.
 A similar product was available in 1914 called Fortitude.